Climate Justice Movement Chaplaincy

 - What is one way you stretched yourself?
 What did you learn about yourself?

-- Accessible, embodied practice to release stress and re-harmonize
+- Accessible, embodied practice to release stress and re-harmonize.
+If there is trauma or secondary trauma, this is tailored too address it.

 - Learn at least one spiritual practice for ongoing use to stay connected to something larger than yourself

-- Invitation to an ongoing Action-Reflection Circle tailored for your group specifically (Some participation requirements do apply and donations requested.)
+- Invitation to an ongoing Action-Reflection Circle.
+We can also tailor one for your group specifically (some participation requirements do apply and donations requested).

 If you are planning a very large, national event, UUMFE movement chaplains may be able to be there with you in person.
 Reach out at least three months in advance so we can talk about what could be possible and who might be able to join you.
 In addition to the before and after care, onsite movement chaplaincy usually involves a team of chaplains and could include: